15 Steps to Making Money Online with an Amazon Affiliate Site

 If you've got a credit card with at least $20 on it, you may be well on your way to making decent extra income online through an Amazon affiliate site.
 Building your own site is low cost and low effort, and only takes a day to set up.

-Building your Amazon affiliate site is one thing, but the challenge is attracting the right traffic that'll convert into product sales once they click through to Amazon.
-Because of that, it's important to choose the right niche for your site from the start.
-Here are 15 steps to set you on the path to success:
+Building your Amazon affiliate site is just one step, though.
+The challenge is attracting the right traffic that'll convert into product sales once they click through to Amazon.
+You'll see the best results from choosing the right niche for your site.

 1. Learn Some Basic HTML